maybebyte/anthesis/pc.md

 [Firefox](https://www.mozilla.org/en-US/firefox/).
 Tor Browser is as private as it gets, so I use it over Firefox whenever possible.

-It's worth mentioning that Firefox has [`pledge(2)`](https://man.openbsd.org/man2/pledge.2) and [`unveil(2)`](https://man.openbsd.org/unveil.2) support in OpenBSD.
+It's worth mentioning that both of these browsers have [`pledge(2)`](https://man.openbsd.org/man2/pledge.2) and [`unveil(2)`](https://man.openbsd.org/unveil.2) support in OpenBSD.